 Ness, 47 Stonegate, York, YO1 8AW

-The only Ness shop outside of Scotland, Ness York offers a great selection of woman’s clothing and accessories with a decidedly different tartan feel.
+The incomparable Scottish brand, Ness York offers a great selection of woman's clothing and accessories with a decidedly different tartan feel.

 A fashion boutique selling a superb range of clothing, accessories, shoes, jewellery and gifts from ethical sources.

 For retro chic and gorgeous vintage style, there's no finer place in York than this to pick up something fabulous and give it new life.